Home Introduction Advanced Man Page Examples

 argtable-1.4.tar.gz (source code, 442KB)

-Previous releases of both the 1.x and 2.x series are available from the Sourceforge argtable downloads site.
+Rpm packages and previous releases are also available on the Sourceforge argtable downloads site.

 Argtable debuted on sunsite.unc.edu in November 1998 and was relocated to sourceforge.net in December 2001.
 The argtable-1.x series was replaced by the argtable-2.x series in October 2003.

-integrating argtable into Debian Linux and kick-starting the migration to
+Shachar Schemesh for integrating argtable into Debian Linux and kick-starting the migration to automake/autoconf.

 Ulrich Mohr for bug fixes relating to Texas Instrument DSP platforms.